cesanta/mongoose/docs/Internals.md

 mutex-protect `struct mg_server *`, therefore the best practice is to call server management functions from the same thread (an IO thread).
-On a multi-core systems, many server instances can be created, sharing the same listening socket and managed by a separate thread (see [example](https://github.com/cesanta/mongoose/blob/master/examples/multi_threaded.c)).
+On a multi-core systems, many server instances can be created, sharing the same listening socket and managed by separate threads (see [multi_threaded.c](https://github.com/cesanta/mongoose/blob/master/examples/multi_threaded.c)) example.

 It is an error to pass and store `struct mg_connection *` pointers for later use to send data.
 The reason is that they can be invalidated by the